gabgoode/gabgoode.github.io/_posts/2020-08-27-this-american-life.md

 date: 2020-08-27
 ---

-Happy kid, roadming through precious memeories, created with <br/>
+Happy kid, roaming through precious memeories, created with <br/>
 <br/>
 Loving friends, strangers turned into friends and friends turned into family, in this <br/>
 <br/>